Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Conclusion

 \section{Conclusion}

 To summarize, we have shown that a combination of very general physical constraints, weak formulation of PDEs, and sparse regression yields an extremely powerful model discovery tool, which we call SPIDER.
-It allows one to identify complete and easily interpretable quantitative mathematical models of continuum systems, {such as the highly turbulent fluid considered here}, from even very noisy data.
-Moreover, SPIDER provides information about the relative importance of different physical effects and can also serve as a valuable diagnostic tool for validating and troubleshooting numerical simulations or experimental setups.
+It allows one to identify complete and easily interpretable quantitative mathematical models of continuum systems, {such as the highly turbulent fluid flow considered here}, from even very noisy data.
+Moreover, SPIDER provides information about the relative importance of different physical effects in various regimes represented in the data.

 The utility of the approach presented here is not limited to fluid dynamics.
-This same approach can be used to identify mathematical models of numerous high-dimensional nonlinear nonequilibrium systems that have defied traditional first-principles modeling approaches.
+This same approach can be used to identify mathematical models of numerous high-dimensional, nonlinear, nonequilibrium systems that have defied traditional first-principles modeling approaches.
 Some examples include high energy density plasmas, as found inside the stars and the interior of fusion energy devices, and excitable media such as cardiac or intestinal muscle tissue and biological neural networks.
 Other interesting applications include active matter systems such as animal herds, bird flocks, insect swarms, fish schools, bacterial aggregates, self-propelled particles, and even collections of robots---these are formally discrete but may possess useful continuum models.
 Most active matter systems lack quantitative mathematical models while exhibiting interesting collective behaviors that could be better understood within the framework of such {continuum ``hydrodynamic''} models.